Information and resources for community organizations.

 • During a heat event

-These are announced through the media or the WeatherCAN app.
+Heat warnings are announced through the media or the WeatherCAN app .
 Organizations can sign up for early warnings through ECCC (meteopac@ec.gc.ca).

-Though all events are dangerous to those who are vulnerable, heat events at the start of the summer (May-June) are more dangerous than those near the end (August) once people are acclimatized.
+Though all events are dangerous for people who are vulnerable, heat events at the start of the summer (May–June) are more dangerous than those near the end (August), once people are acclimatized.

 Organizational actions during a heat event:

-If there is capacity, check-in on vulnerable clients/community members when temperatures start to climb, remembering that indoor temperatures are more dangerous than outdoor.
+• If there is capacity, check in on vulnerable clients or community members when temperatures start to climb, remembering that indoor temperatures can be more dangerous than outdoor temperatures.

-• The risk for heat-related illness may increase at indoor temperatures over 26°C (78°F) and may significantly increase at indoor temperatures over 31°C (88°F), especially for people at higher risk to heat.
+• The risk of heat-related illness may increase at indoor temperatures over 26°C (78°F) and may significantly increase at indoor temperatures over 31°C (88°F), especially for people at higher risk.

-• Heat Check-in Support Framework for Non-governmental Organizations (Fraser Health/VCH).
+The following resource may be useful: Heat Check-in Support Framework for Non-governmental Organizations (Fraser Health / Vancouver Coastal Health).

-• If your community does not have access to water, be aware of outdoor resources, such as water fountains which can be found at TapMap (metrovancouver.org).
+• Be aware of outdoor resources such as water fountains, which can be found on TapMap (metrovancouver.org) .

 • Sustained cooling strategies